joetifa2003/weaver/slides/slides.md

 There is a distinction between integers and floats in Weaver, unlike many other scripting languages.

-Also there is no type coercion, so you must be explicit about the conversion of types.

-This is a deliberate desing decision to avoid mistakes of other languages, like the enfamous javascript.
+Also there is no type coercion, so you must be explicit about the conversion of types, This is a deliberate design decision to avoid mistakes of other languages, like the enfamous javascript.

 ```js
 true + false   == 1